tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/location-service.md

 ### Prefix

-Filters locations based on provided Prefix.
+Filters locations based on the provided Prefix.

 In the following example, all of the components registered using the Prefix: `IRIS.filter.wheel` are listed, where `IRIS` is a Subsystem and `filter.wheel` is a component name